 If instructors are using a publisher Digital Learning Tool (DLT), access to the eText and associated software will occur via the publisher tool, not the Engage eText tool.
 For information on setting up a DLT, see this document.

-To ensure the most successful semester using Engage eTexts, be sure to spend some time preparing before the start of the term.
+To ensure the most successful semester using Engage, be sure to spend some time preparing before the start of the term.

 Add the Engage eText tool to your Canvas course

-To use Engage eTexts in Canvas, you must manually add the Engage tool to your course navigation menu.
+If you are using Engage to deliver your eText to your students in Canvas, you must manually add the Engage tool to your Canvas course navigation menu.